The Perfect Planter for Growing Tomatoes

 Tomatoes are like gourmet diners.
 They want well-draining, nutrient-rich soil.
 While you're investing time and money into the perfect planter, don’t skimp on the soil.

 Although we suggest using quality soil, you want a soilless potting mix for tomato gardening boxes.
 It needs to be light for air, water, and nutrient flow.
-So, it must include items like perlite, vermiculite, peat moss, etc.
+So, it must include perlite, vermiculite, and peat moss.

 Ideally, sphagnum peat moss is a core ingredient.
-It holds water to keep your soil mixture moist throughout.
-That means better moisture for your plants to help them flourish.
-It also means less watering requirements for you.
+It holds water, keeping your soil mixture moist throughout.
+That means better moisture for your plants, helping them flourish.
+It also means fewer watering requirements for you.

 Tomato Planter Box Options